VamKon/AzureNotes/AzureDev.md

 * `Enabling Multi Factor Authentication`:
   * Needs Azure AD premium
   * Create a conditional access policy
-*
+* `Managed identity types`:
+  * `System assigned` - Automatically created when an resource is created (ex: a VM), lifecycle is tied to the resource - deleted when resource is deleted.
+  * `User assigned` - Explicitly created, standalone resource, has to be deleted manually.
 ## Azure Key Vault
 * Encrypting using key - `client.EncryptAsync("https://companyA.vault.azure.net/encryptionKey", "RSAOAEP256", securityQuestions);`
 * Update attributes of a key in key vault - `client.UpdateKeyAsync("https://companyA.vault.azure.net/keys/encryptionKey", new[]{"encrypt", "decrypt"})`
+* Get a key from key vault - `client.GetKeyAsync("https://companyA.vault.azure.net", "encryptionKey");`
 * Update attributes of a secret in key vault - `client.SetSecretAsync("https://companyA.vault.azure.net/keys/encryptionKey", "operations, "encrypt,decrypt")`
-* Get a key from key vault - `client.GetKeyAsync("https://companyA.vault.azure.net", "encryptionKey");`
+* Update secret - `client.SetSecretAsync("https://companyA.vault.azure.net", "paymentsApiKey", "someValue")`

 # Monitor, Troubleshoot and Optimize solutions
 ## CDN
 * Purging CDN in portal make it immediately get the contents from the site.
 * To add and endpoint:
   * Set Origin type to `Custom Origin` if you are trying to cache from your own custom domain.
 If you choose other options Azure will automatically set the origin name to <your_resource_name>.<resource_type>.core.windows.net.
 Ex - if you choose storage - origin will be set to mystorageaccount.blob.core.windows.net
-# TODO
-* Event Hub - partitions
-* Event Grid